tardate/LittleArduinoProjects/Radio/pixie/README.md

 With key-up:

 * D3 is reverse-biased, enabling the LM386 audio amp
-* R5, C9, W1 and all back in circuit:
+* R5, C9 and W1 all back in circuit:
   - The W1/D2 padder capacitor allows receive frequency adjustment (7023-7026KHz)
   - high resistance of R5 effectively disables Q2 RF amplifier and turns it into a simple mixer as part of a direct conversion receiver
   - C9 makes a dead short at RF frequencies.
 This eliminates f1, f2, and f1+f2, leaving f1-f2 (audio - hopefully!) to pass to the LM386 amplifier